Unbelievably, it’s been seven years since I self-published my first novel Endurance. I’m not afraid to admit, I’ve learnt a great deal in this time.

 To date I’ve written four full length novels and a short story.
 I’m also working on my sixth novel, Familiar.

-My latest novel, DECEPTION: A Love of Lies is my most successful piece of work.
+DECEPTION: A Love of Lies is my most successful piece of work.
 The cover is great (I worked with a designer), the reviews are amazing, and the story itself, I believe, is compelling, enjoyable, dark, mysterious, addictive, and unpredictable.
 Everything I look for in a book as a reader.

 Familiar is my latest release – do go check it out on Amazon.
 FREE to read with Kindle Unlimited.